emyorga/MAZE/README.md

-# MAZE
+# CREEPY MAZE
-creepy scary maze get out !
+Collect the souls with 'W'A'S'D' to escape purgitory!